A Strong Law of Large Numbers for Random Monotone Operators

 The next section provides some background knowledge on (random) monotone operators.
 Then, the main theorem is stated in section~\ref{sec:res}.
 Section~\ref{sec:proof} is devoted to the proof of the main result.
-An application to empirical mean minimization is provided in section~\ref{sec:erm}.
+The application to empirical risk minimization is provided in section~\ref{sec:erm}.
 Finally, we conclude in section~\ref{sec:ccl}.